A note on the $(\infty,n)$-category of cobordisms: Models for (infty,1) -categories

-One particularly simple, but quite rigid model is that of topologically, or simplicially, enriched categories. \begin{defn} A {\em topological category} is a category enriched in topological spaces (or simplicial sets, depending on the purpose). \end{defn} Topological categories are discussed and used in \cite{LurieHTT, ToenVezzosiHAG1}.
+Two particularly simple, but quite rigid models are topologically or simplicially enriched categories. \begin{defn} A {\em topological category} is a category enriched in topological spaces.
+A {\em simplicial category} is a category enriched in simplicial sets. \end{defn} Topological and simplicial categories are discussed and used in \cite{LurieHTT, ToenVezzosiHAG1}.
 However, for our applications they turn out to be too rigid.
-We would also allow some flexibility for objects, not only morphisms, thus also requiring spaces of objects.
+We would also like to allow some flexibility for objects, not only morphisms, thus also requiring spaces of objects.